kasper0406/EditDistance/README.md

 EditDistance
 ============

-This repository provides the implementation for my Master's Thesis on accelerating the computation of Edit-Distance using compression.
+This repository provides the implementation, benchmark results and plots for my Master's Thesis on accelerating the computation of edit distance using compression.

 The implemented algorithm is described in [8] and uses straight-line programs (SLPs) to encode the input strings.